Scotland in Stories

 Most dinners.
 Whenever we decide to cook at home.

-Train journeys to The Borders, to Loch Tay and to Inverness airport (from there we fly to Lewis)
+Travel to The Borders, to Loch Tay and to Inverness airport (from there we fly to Lewis)

 Taxis as necessary